Here’s what you need to know about foster care

 If a child is eligible for Disability Living Allowance payments, it may be that their parents or previous carers are in receipt of this allowance.
 Therefore, it cannot be swapped instantly over to you.
 There is a process to follow, which can take some time.

-HMRC has some examples on their website to help you work out whether your finances would be impacted by becoming a foster carer.
+HMRC and The Fostering Network has some examples on their website to help you work out whether your finances would be impacted by becoming a foster carer.
 It also explains exemptions and tax-free thresholds.

 Will I have to pay

 You will.
 The Government requires that foster carers are registered as self-employed.
 Do not worry — this is something we can help you set up once you are approved to foster.